MikeBishop/http-layering/draft-bishop-http-layering.md

 ### HTTP/1.x and Text-Based Headers

-HTTP/1.x projects a message as an ASCII block, with specific octets used to delimit the boundaries between message components.
+HTTP/1.x projects a message as an octet sequence which typically resembles a block of ASCII text.
+Specific octets are used to delimit the boundaries between message components.
 Within the portion of the message dedicated to headers, the key-value pairs are expressed as text, with the ':' character and whitespace separating the key from the value.

-TODO:  Mention line folding?
+Because this region appears to be text, many text conventions have accidentally crept into HTTP/1.x message parsers and even protocol conventions (line-folding, CRLF differences between operating systems, etc.).

 ### HTTP/2 and HPACK